jfoucher/planck-6502/docs/Hardware/build.md

 First check with a multimeter that you do not have a short between ground and VCC.
 Give a thorough visual inspection to the board to make sure that all solder joint are ok and that no bridging between pins occurs.
 Touch up where necessary.

 Then if everything looks ok, you are ready to power up the board and test it's functionality.
-The source code [Software](https://gitlab.com/planck-6502/planck-6502/-/tree/master/Software) folder should provide everything you need to test the whole computer as well as individual parts.
+It's time to head on over to [the software part of this documentation](/Software)